madfrov/AP-USACO/README.md

 # AP-USACO
-### This course is for BGY top students in AP program
+### This course is only for BGY top students in AP program